 - Give your pet at least a month before your flight to become familiar with the travel carrier.
 This will minimize his or her stress during travel.

 - Do not give your pet tranquilizers unless they are prescribed by your veterinarian.
 Make sure your veterinarian understands that the prescription is for air travel.

-- Do not feed your pet for four to six hours prior to air travel.
-Small amounts of water can be given before the trip.
-If possible, put ice cubes in the water tray attached to the inside of your pet's kennel.
-A full water bowl will only spill and cause discomfort.
+- Do not feed your pet for four to six hours before the trip.
+However, you can give him small amounts of water.
+If possible, put ice cubes in the water tray attached to the inside of your pet's crate or kennel.
+(A full water bowl will only spill and cause discomfort.)